• Skip to primary navigation

 Jump to Recipe Print Recipe

-{Amazon affiliate links; I earn a commission on qualifying purchases –>} If you don’t have molds yet, you can find a good BPA-free plastic set on Amazon for just around $10-15, or you can invest in a stainless steel set for a bit more.
+Once you’ve got your ingredients, just blend ’em in a blender cup, then pour into your popsicle molds.
+If you don’t have molds yet, you can find a good BPA-free plastic set on Amazon for just around $10-15, or you can invest in a stainless steel set for a bit more.
+(Amazon affiliate links; I earn a commission on qualifying purchases).

 Strawberry Peach Popsicles